Supplements Recommended for Dogs with Kidney Disease

 If your dog doesn't like to take pills, there are many things you can use to wrap the pills in and make them go down easily.
 The best I've found are Pill Pockets -- the smell is very enticing, and you can pinch off just enough to cover the pill, making each one last a long time (I used to think they were too expensive because I thought you had to use a whole pill pocket each time you gave pills).
 Note that Pill Pockets are now available in a Duck and Pea Allergy Formula for dogs with food allergies.

 Before I knew about Pill Pockets, I started with soft cream cheese, then braunschweiger sausage (similar to liverwurst), then peanut butter.
 When those stopped working (when she went through a period of inappetence, she often didn't want the same foods again), I found that a number of leftovers work great -- Nattie was particularly fond of crab cakes, shrimp or crab dumplings (dim sum), and potstickers.
 I've also used mashed potatoes and gravy, peanut sauce (Thai satay), string cheese, and fast food (potato wedges from KFC went over very well).
+Many of these foods are high in salt, which is not ideal for dogs with kidney disease and so should only be used as a last resort.
 Meat doesn't work as well, since she tries to bite it and sometimes bites the pill, I find softer food works better.
 Mini marshmallows are another option.
 I've also found that first offering a bite with no pill, followed by the bites with pills, and ending with a no-pill bite, works well for us.
 Note I use as little of the extras as possible, I'm not talking about giving one pill with a whole pot sticker, for example, but making that pot sticker last for several days and a large number of pills.
+For updated information, see the section on giving pills in my article on Inappetence.